gingerbeardman/gingerbeardman.github.io/_posts/2021-09-03-the-flying-luna-clipper.md

 ---
 layout: post
-title: 'The Flying Luna Clipper (1987)'
+title: The Flying Luna Clipper (1987)
 tags:
 - msx
 - animation
 - movie
 nouns:
-- MSX Magazine Permanent Revival 2
-- MSX Magazine
 - MSX2
 - MSX
 - The Flying Luna Clipper
 - Flying Luna Clipper
 - Luna Clipper
+- MSX Magazine Permanent Revival 2
+- MSX Magazine
 carousel: flying-luna-clipper
 comments: https://twitter.com/gingerbeardman/status/1433782159685324804

 ---
- The Flying Luna Clipper (フライング ルナ クリッパー) is an animated movie produced by Kan Tsuzurahara at Sony and directed by [Ikko Ohno](https://www.instagram.com/ikko_nikko_kekko/) at MSX Magazine.
-It was released only in Japan on 8mm, Betamax, VHS, and Laser Disc, in [October 1987](https://www.lddb.com/laserdisc/36908/88LS-85004/Flying-Luna-Clipper).
+The Flying Luna Clipper (フライング ルナ クリッパー) is an animated movie produced by Kan Tsuzurahara at Sony and directed by [Ikko Ohno](https://www.instagram.com/ikko_nikko_kekko/).
+It was released—only in Japan—on 8mm, Betamax, VHS, and Laser Disc, in [October 1987](https://www.lddb.com/laserdisc/36908/88LS-85004/Flying-Luna-Clipper).

 It's a quite surreal but relaxing 55 minutes, and well worth a viewing.
 If you plan to watch it, I'd suggest to do so now before reading any possible spoilers below.
 Come back later to read the rest of this post.